smorad/um_cisc_7026/lecture_01_intro.typ

 ][
   Hassabis (DeepMind), Jumper, and Baker won the 2024 Nobel prize in chemistry #pause

-  Also for their work on deep learning #pause
+  Also for their work on deep learning
 ]